How to update an existing Aldryn addon#

 upload the new version.

-Ideally, select a project that already works with an existing version of the addon.
+Ideally, select an application that already works with an existing version of the addon.
 This way, you can check that the new version continues to work as expected, and that migrations for example run correctly.

-If you don’t have such a project, the next best thing is to create a new project on the Control Panel containing the addon, and then set that up locally.
+If you don’t have such an application, the next best thing is to create a new application on the Control Panel containing the addon, and then set that up locally.

 You will find the addon listed in